invisiblepancake/logo/README.md

 This repository contains source files for Mergify logo.

-## Font

-The font used for the logo is [Poppins Semi-bold 600](https://fonts.google.com/specimen/Poppins?preview.text=Mergify&preview.text_type=custom&sidebar.open=true&selection.family=Poppins:wght@600).

 ## Usage

-You can build some alternative version from the master SVG.
+You can build some PNG version from the master SVG.
 Simply type `make`.

+The brand mark of Mergify can be used separately.
+As a digital-first company where brand recognition is important in various situations where space is limited, this brand mark can be used.
+We distinguish a primary version for regular use: such as the Mergiy logo within navigation of the platform, or for usage on social media profile images and more subtle marks in imagery or social media covers.
+The secondary version is used for very small sizes (such as a browser favicon at 40px or smaller).

 ## Guidelines